nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1.User requests to add new task description.
 2.System will update the database of the newly created task.
 Use Case end.

 **Extension**

     1a.
 User enter invalid text.
     >1a1.
 System shows an error message
     Use case resume at step 1.

-Use case: UC02 find upcoming task
+Use case: UC02 view upcoming task
 Actor: User
 Preconditions: User is logged in

 **MSS**

-1.User requests to find upcoming task
+1.User requests to view upcoming task
 2.System will show the list of upcoming task
 Use Case end.